 - How was the communication with your builder?

-- How did the builder handle and fix any issues that came up during the build?
+- How did the builder handle and fix any issues that came up during or after the build?

-Building a home is a lengthy and involved project, so you want to feel REALLY GOOD about your builder!
-Usually, the best decisions are made with your gut … so GO WITH YOUR GUT!
+Building a home is a lengthy and involved project, so you want to feel REALLY GOOD about your builder because you are going to spend A LOT of time with them.

 WHAT MAKES A GOOD HOME BUILDER?

-On the other hand, here are some red flags for you to look out for when interviewing potential builders.
-STEER CLEAR OF ANY BUILDER THAT:
+On the other hand, there are some red flags for you to look out for when interviewing potential builders.

 - requires a large deposit upfront